Georgetown McDonough's Executive MBA program is ranked No. 1 by The Financial Times for International Experience.

-The Financial Times 2015 rankings listed Georgetown McDonough’s Executive MBA program among the world’s best:
+The Financial Times 2016 rankings listed Georgetown McDonough’s Executive MBA program among the world’s best:

-2nd for meeting the goals of alumni in the “aims achieved” category
+2nd in the United States for meeting the goals of the alumni in the "Aims Achieved" category

-Financial Times produces the Executive MBA ranking through surveys of alumni and individual business schools.
+The Financial Times produces the Executive MBA ranking through surveys of alumni and individual business schools.
 Programs are evaluated on the following criteria: alumni salary figures and percentage salary increase, alumni career progress and aims achieved as a result of their degree, faculty research, percentage of faculty with doctorates, percentage of international and women faculty members, student work experience, percentage of international and women students, international course experience, percentage of international and women board members, and number of languages students are required to speak upon graduation.